pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 # Double Ratchet Messages in OpenPGP

-We consider the development of PFS based on the double ratchet mechanism.
+We consider the development of PFS ("Perfect" Forward Secrecy) based on the double ratchet mechanism.

 ## Motivation